Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 by the equivariance property of the quantiles to monotone transformations.
-For example, the quantile function for the observed response in the system of equations (\ref{eq: normal1})--(\ref{eq: normal2}) has the form:

-Whether the response of interest is the latent or observed variable depends on the source of censoring (e.g., Wooldridge, 2010).
+Whether the response of interest is the latent or observed variable depends on the source of censoring (e.g., Wooldridge, 2010, Chap.
+17).
 When censoring is due to data limitations such as top-coding, we are often interested in the conditional quantile function of the latent response variable $Q_{Y^{\ast}}$ and marginal effects derived from this function.
-For example, in the system (\ref{eq: normal1})--(\ref{eq: normal2}) the marginal effect of the endogenous regressor $D$ evaluated at $(D,W,V,U) = (d,w,v,u)$ is which corresponds to the ceteris paribus effect of a marginal change of $D$ on the latent response $Y^{\ast}$ for individuals with $(D,W,\epsilon) = (d,w,g_{\epsilon}(v,u))$.
+For example, in the system (\ref{eq: normal1})--(\ref{eq: normal2}) the marginal effect of the endogenous regressor $D$ evaluated at $(D,W,V,U) = (d,w,v,u)$ is which corresponds to the ceteris paribus effect of a marginal change of $D$ on the latent response $Y^{\ast}$ for individuals with $(D,W,V,U) = (d,w,v,u)$.
 When the censoring is due to economic or behavioral reasons such are corner solutions, we are often interested in the conditional quantile function of the observed response variable $Q_{Y}$ and marginal effects derived from this function.
-For example, in the system (\ref{eq: normal1})--(\ref{eq: normal2}) the marginal effect of the endogenous regressor $D$ evaluated at $(D,W,V,U,C) = (d,w,v,u,c)$ is which corresponds to the ceteris paribus effect of a marginal change of $D$ on the observed response $Y$ for individuals with $(D,W,\epsilon,C) = (d,w,g_{\epsilon}(v,u),c)$.
+For example, the marginal effect of the endogenous regressor $D$ evaluated at $(D,W,V,U,C) = (d,w,v,u,c)$ is which corresponds to the ceteris paribus effect of a marginal change of $D$ on the observed response $Y$ for individuals with $(D,W,V,C,U) = (d,w,v,c,u)$.
 Since either of the marginal effects might depend on individual characteristics, average marginal effects or marginal effects evaluated at interesting values are often reported.